Family Violence — Also Known As Domestic Violence

 One thing does not change.
 The cycle will not stop for good if the performer does not learn new and better ways to manage their inner tension.
 All that will happen is they will, in time, stop trying to avoid exploding.
 The more convinced they are that the target will not leave them, or cannot leave them, the less incentive they have to stop the cycle.

 The only way a target of family violence can stop the cycle is to leave the relationship for good.
-The only way a performer of family violence can end the cycle is through taking full responsibility for their behaviour and seeking counselling that focuses on learning communication skills and better ways to manage their inner tension (coming soon).
+The only way a performer of family violence can end the cycle is through taking full responsibility for their behaviour and seeking counselling that focuses on learning the life skills that can help them manage their life, and relationship, without resorting to abuse.

 It is worth mentioning that, unfortunately, research also shows the cycle of violence does not improve if the performer does not learn new skills or does not apply them.